MarinaKalashina/clang-tools-extra/docs/clang-tidy/index.rst

 .. _CodeChecker: https://github.com/Ericsson/codechecker
 .. _plugin: https://github.com/Ericsson/CodeCheckerEclipsePlugin

-:program:`clang-tidy` is integrated in CPPDepend_ starting from version 2018.1 and CPPCheck_ 1.82.
-CPPCheck integration lets
+:program:`clang-tidy` is integrated in CPPDepend_ starting from version 2018.1
-you import Visual Studio solutions and run the :program:`clang-tidy` inspection on them.
-The CodeChecker_ application of version 5.3 or later, which also comes as a plugin_ for Eclipse, supports :program:`clang-tidy` as a static analysis instrument and allows to use a custom :program:`clang-tidy` binary.
+and CPPCheck_ 1.82.
+CPPCheck integration lets you import Visual Studio solutions and run the :program:`clang-tidy` inspection on them.
+The CodeChecker_ application of version 5.3 or later, which also comes as a plugin_ for Eclipse,supports :program:`clang-tidy` as a static analysis instrument and allows to use a custom :program:`clang-tidy` binary.

 Suppressing Undesired Diagnostics
 =================================